fsharp/fslang-design/drafts/FS-1095-requirenamedargumentattribute.md

 What happens when the attribute is put on a virtual method but not on an overriden one?

 What happens when the attribute is put on a method defined in an interface but not on the implementation?

+Should the feature support applying the attribute to only a subset of arguments, on argument by argument basis as well?
+How does it play out with restriction about named arguments coming last in the call site?